nparker2023/R-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

     species_2_comma = str_replace_all(species_2_string,",","")
     species_2_space = str_replace_all(species_2_comma," ","")

     alignment <- pairwiseAlignment(species_1_space, species_2_space, type="global",
+                                         # Values for open and extended gaps are set
+                                         # Values should be entered as negative integers
                                          substitutionMatrix = matrix,
+                                         # Values for open and extended gaps are set
+                                         # Values should be entered as negative integers
                                          gapOpening = open_gap,
                                          gapExtension = extend_gap,
                                          scoreOnly = FALSE)